Hyundai Ioniq 5 vs Ford Mustang Mach-E vs Volkswagen ID.4: range and charging

 Not much on the road comes close to the Ioniq 5’s ultra-rapid charging capability – including the ID.4 and Mach-E

-While all the cars tested here are built on platforms developed exclusively for electric models, that’s where the similarities end.
-The Ioniq 5 is the only dual-motor car in this race; it has two motors for four-wheel drive, plus a 77kWh battery for a claimed 287-mile range – more than the Mach-E’s 273 miles, but less than the ID.4's 310.
-That said, we noticed during our testing that simply turning the air-conditioning seemed to knock 27 miles off the ID.4’s range.
+All the cars tested here are built on platforms developed exclusively for electric models, so there are a few similarities – all cars offer multiple battery sizes and the choice of rear- or four-wheel drive.
+The Ioniq 5 is the only dual-motor car in our test; it has two motors for four-wheel drive, plus a 77kWh battery for a claimed 282-mile range – more than the Mach-E’s 273 miles, but less than the ID.4's 328.
+That said, we noticed during our testing that simply turning on the air-conditioning seemed to knock 27 miles off the ID.4’s range.

 However, while the Mach-E has the shortest range of this trio (we tested the 75kWh battery Standard Range version), it proved to be the most efficient during our testing, returning 3.5 miles per kWh, compared to the others’ 3.4miles.
 In reality, they’re all so close that your driving style is what will have the greatest influence over efficiency.
 That still means the Ford’s real-world range is about 238 miles, the Hyundai's about 247 and the ID.4's about 262.

-It’s also worth noting that the ID.4’s 310-mile official range only applies to higher-spec models with the 77kWh battery, like the one we tested here.
-The other option is a 52kWh unit, which has an official range of between 211 and 213 miles.
-There's also a shorter-range version of the Hyundai: an Ioniq 5 with the smaller 52kWh battery has an official range of 240 miles, while the rear-drive 77kWh variant has a range of 300 miles.
+It’s also worth noting that the ID.4’s 328-mile official range only applies to higher-spec models with the 77kWh battery, like the one we tested here.
+The other option is a 52kWh unit, which has an official range of 223 miles.
+There's also a shorter-range version of the Hyundai: an Ioniq 5 with the smaller 58kWh battery has an official range of 238 miles, while the rear-drive 77kWh variant has a range of 315 miles.

 Similarly, the Mach-E has two battery options and a choice of rear or four-wheel-drive layouts, with a maximum range of 379 miles if you go for the Extended Range variants with the much larger 98kWh battery.